Home

 Sat., Oct.
 21

-SGH Hemlock Help Clinic: SGH offered an introductory class designed for people who want an understanding of the hemlock problem, an overview of how to save the trees, one easy method for treating the trees, and information about the opportunities to learn more and do more.
+To be rescheduled SGH Hemlock Help Clinic: SGH offered an introductory class designed for people who want an understanding of the hemlock problem, an overview of how to save the trees, one easy method for treating the trees, and information about the opportunities to learn more and do more.
 The target counties for this class were Dade, Walker, Murray, and Whitfield, but anyone from anywhere was welcome to sign up.
 Click here for the Clinic description and outline.

 Sat., Oct.
 21